Fotoxx is a free open source Linux program for image

 mouse, resized, rotated, and made party or wholly transparent.

-Transparency can also be painted, gradually or fully.
+Transparency can be painted gradually or fully.
 Text can have any

 font, size, and angle.
 Background, outline and shadow can be added

-to text, with adjustable color and transparency for all of
+to text, with adjustable color and transparency for all of these.

 Move around over an image with a simulated magnifying glass.